Should you be taking magnesium with your vitamin D?

 What’s the best way to achieve a balance?

 Working out how to achieve a good balance of nutrients can be confusing.
 However, you should remember that, in order to increase your intake of one nutrient, you shouldn't restrict your intake of another.
 Just because you want to increase your levels of iron doesn’t mean you should immediately boycott calcium.

 The real problem that you need to be aware of is over-supplementing, or getting far too much of one nutrient compared to your recommended daily allowance and the ration of other nutrients you need.
 That’s why it’s always preferable to try increasing your intake through your diet first, before resorting to supplements and even then, be label savvy.

 Know how much of each nutrient you should be getting on a daily basis and how much it is safe to supplement.
 For example, if you are going to take a vitamin D supplement during winter it’s recommended that you don’t exceed 10mcg5 but most supplements found on the high street or even in health food stores drastically exceed this limit.

 Try to opt for a supplement that offers a mild dose and includes a few of the nutrients that may potentially increase your absorption.
-For example, Floradix’s Liquid Iron Formula, which I often recommend for those that suffer from heavy periods, doesn’t just contain iron, it contains a blend of iron, B vitamins and vitamin C to help optimise absorption.

 If you’re looking to gently increase your intake of trace minerals like zinc and potassium, which often get overlooked, as well as calcium and vitamin D, you could try our Balance Mineral Drink.
 This strawberry flavoured beverage works well as a post-workout drink, replenishing your levels of key electrolytes and helping to keep you hydrated.